sybrew/the-seo-framework/readme.txt

 	-> They don't on the front-end, but do in the back-end.
 	-> This is even more tricky when considering Homepage and PTA settings...

+TODO Note that this plugin now boots up twice as fast as before.
+TODO Note that this plugin generates data twice as fast as before
+	-> This assumes we have Structured Data disabled, which doubled the processing requirement (hence, we're back at ~the same performance).
+		-> Let's get the real data.
+	-> We must still implement new metadata generation memoizers.
+		-> Once that's implemented, it should be over twice as fast.
+			-> Practically, we could add memoization whenever `$args` is `null`.

 **Detailed log**

 **For everyone:**